-Pursuant to the provisions of Section 148 of the Companies Act 2013 and as per theCompanies (Cost Records and Audit) Rules 2014 and amendments thereof the Board on therecommendation of the Audit Committee at its meeting held on May 29 2017 has approvedthe appointment of R. Nanabhoy & Co.
+Pursuant to the provisions of Section 148 of the Companies Act 2013 and as per theCompanies (Cost Records and Audit) Rules 2014 and amendments thereof the Board on therecommendation of the Audit Committee at its meeting held on 28th May 2018 has approvedthe appointment of M/s R. Nanabhoy & Co.

 Your Directors take this opportunity to thank the customers supply chain partnersemployees Financial Institutions Banks Central and State Government authoritiesRegulatory authorities Stock Exchanges and all the various stakeholders for theircontinued co-operation and support to the Company.
 Your Directors also wish to recordtheir appreciation for the continued co-operation and support received from the JointVenture partners/Associates.

 | ||For and on behalf of the Board |

 | ||A.M.
 Naik |

-| ||Group Executive Chairman |
+| ||Group Chairman |

 | ||(DIN: 00001514) |